 The lake settled at an elevation of 3611.5m (11849ft) with maximum depth of 145m (476ft) is named after Shey Phoksundo.
 It is the deepest lake of Nepal, situated in Dolpa district.
 In September 2007, this lake had been designated as a Ramsar site.
 It is not only famous for its depth but also famous for its exotic turquoise blue color, a greenish blue lake.
 It lies on the northern part of Dhaulagiri range and therefore surrounded by pristine snow-capped mountains.
 It can be said a hidden gem or wonder of Nepal.

-Begnas Lake is one of the freshwater lake of Pokhara, and the third largest lake of Nepal.
+Begnas Lake is one of the freshwater lakes of Pokhara, and the third largest lake of Nepal.
 It is the second largest lake of Pokhara after Phewa Lake among the eight lakes in Pokhara valley.
-The elevation of the lake is 650m (2133ft) and covers an area of 3.28 square kilometers.
+The elevation of the lake is 650m (2133ft) and covers an area of 3.28 square kilometres.
 The water level always fluctuates seasonally due to rain and used continuously for irrigation purpose.
-This is one of the popular touristic destinations of Pokhara, where some parts of lake are still used as caged fisheries.
+This is one of the popular touristic destinations of Pokhara, where some parts of the lake are still used as caged fisheries.

 Gosaikunda Lake is the main attraction of Langtang National Park, which is situated at an altitude of 4380m (14,370ft) in Rasuwa district of Nepal.
 It is an alpine freshwater lake which remains frozen for six months in winter.
 It was as well designated as a Ramsar site on 29 September 2007.
 There are numerous lakes in this area, about 108 in number with diverse size.
 It is a holy lake and holds a religious significance for Hindu pilgrims.
 All the holy books of Hindu religion introduce this lake as the place where Lord Shiva cooled down his stinging throat after he had swallowed poison, which is mentioned in a popular Hindu mythology related Amrit Manthana.
 This lake is not only important from the religious point of view but also plays a vital role in prospering the field of tourism.
 The Gosaikunda Trek is often known as one of the best trekking trails of Nepal.